How to Calm Pets on Fireworks Night

-It’s important that you keep an eye on your pets and ensure they are kept inside during the whole evening, due to both the lights and noise being potentially scary.
+It’s important that you keep an eye on your pets.
+Ensure they are kept inside during the whole evening, due to both the lights and noise being potentially scary.
 So, make sure the cat flaps are covered, and any hutches containing smaller pets are brought inside for the night.

 Once inside, we recommend shutting the curtains, putting the heating on and turning on lamps or soft lighting to make it a cosy atmosphere for your pets.

-Try and shut out as much sound as possible during the night.
-Animals have heightened hearing, and so a noise which might not seem loud to a human, might be incredibly scary for a pet.
+Try and shut out as much sound as possible during the night, as animals have heightened hearing.
+A noise which might not seem loud to a human, might be incredibly scary for a pet.

 Keeping windows and doors shut will help to reduce the levels of noise, especially effective as all of our homes come with double glazing.